 How to Find a Family Doctor

 When you arrive, finding a family doctor will be important so that you can receive primary medical care.
 Family doctors can prescribe medication and refer their patients to specialists and hospitals.
-Not all family doctors accept new patients, so if you have difficulty finding a health care provider, you can enrol in the Health Care Connect Program of the Ministry of Health and Long-Term Care.
+Not all family doctors accept new patients, so if you have difficulty finding a health care provider, you can enroll in the Ministry of Health Health Care Connect Program.

 If you need medical care, but still don’t have a doctor, you can go to a walk-in clinic.
 Get more information about health care in Canada: Steps to Access Free Health Care in Canada